 Sounds good?
 Let’s begin.

-While neurotransmitter like glutamate, GABA, norepinephrine, acetylcholine, orexin, and many more control us, below are four major ones that dictate how you feel.
+While neurotransmitters like glutamate, GABA, norepinephrine, acetylcholine, orexin, and many more control us, below are four major ones that dictate how you feel.

 How To Feel Better Naturally